26 Years of Song

 In January of 1987, Christian Badea, then the conductor of the Columbus Symphony, requested the formation of the Columbus Symphony Orchestra Children’s Chorus.
 Auditions were held and the choir met for the first time that March.
 After six weeks of rehearsal, the choir gave its first performance under the direction of Dr. Sandra Mathias in a Memorial Day Concert with the Columbus Symphony Chorus.

-This season marks the 22nd anniversary of Columbus Children’s Choir as an independent organization, but its history is almost 30 years long and longer still when one considers its roots in the Columbus Symphony.
-Over the last 22 years, Columbus Children’s Choir has had the honor of performing in some of the most prestigious venues in the world.
+This season marks the 26th anniversary of Columbus Children’s Choir as an independent organization, but its history is almost 30 years long and longer still when one considers its roots in the Columbus Symphony.
+Over the last 26 years, Columbus Children’s Choir has had the honor of performing in some of the most prestigious venues in the world.
 In 2001, Columbus Children’s Choir accompanied the Columbus Symphony in their debut concert at Carnegie Hall.
-Our New World Singers will return to perform at Carnegie in June 2018 and are again scheduled to perform at Carnegie summer 2023.
+Our New World Singers returned to perform at Carnegie in June 2018 and are again scheduled to perform at Carnegie summer 2023.
 In December 2011, the New World Singers performed at the White House, and the choir earned a Bronze medal in the Champions Competition at the 2012 World Choir Games.
 Closer to home, the Isabella, Nina, and Pinta Choirs are crowd favorites when they perform each year at the Grand Illumination Tree lighting Ceremony.
 The Middle School Honor Chorus and the New World Singers perform in our nation’s largest MLK event.
 Columbus Children’s Choir is a point of pride for the city and even performs our National Anthem before NASCAR races held at Mid-Ohio Race Track, which ESPN broadcasts to more than 1.5 million people!